swcarpentry/make-novice/02-makefiles.md

 rm -f *.dat
 ~~~

-We can add a similar command to create all the data files:
+We can add a similar command to create all the data files.
+We can put
+this at the top of our Makefile so that it is the [default
+target](reference.html#default-target), which is executed by default
+if no target is given to the `make` command:

 ~~~ {.make}
 .PHONY : dats